eNMS-automation/eNMS/docs/tasks/scheduling.rst

 Scheduling a service or a workflow is done from the graphical view of the network, in two steps:

-1. Selection of the target devices
+1. Scheduling the service/workflow
 #.
-Scheduling the service
+Selection of the target devices
+#.
+Scheduling (start date, end date, frequency)

+There is no difference between scheduling a service or a workflow: the mechanism is exactly the same.

 Target selection
 ----------------